ximarketing/ximarketing.github.io/server/intranet/README.md

 limited to five attempts per IP per minute; students no longer need to sign in.

 Host QR codes link directly to public participant pages.
-The portal accepts only the A/B host page and Classroom Picker host page as same-origin login return destinations; public participant paths are deliberately excluded from that allowlist.
+The portal accepts only the A/B host page, Classroom Picker host page, and Haggle host page as same-origin login return destinations; public participant paths are deliberately excluded from that allowlist.

 The protected A/B host Socket.IO transport is authenticated when each connection is opened.
 Existing connections cannot be re-checked